Why There’s Never Been a Better Time to Book a Safari in Tanzania

 A big part of the safari experience is sitting in the passenger seat of a truck looking for game, and I find there are few activities more relaxing than leaning back, feeling the warm breeze on your face, and watching the landscape slip by.
 The next morning, it was time to set out into the bush and get into vacation mode.
 Selous is very lush, with dense trees and shrubs everywhere; one can only wonder how the Victorian explorers survived out here, hacking through foliage, dodging predators, and getting devoured by mosquitoes and tsetse flies — all in the name of the Queen.

 Fortunately, in the intervening years the Tanzanian government has put in a network of dirt roads, and after an hour or so of driving, our guide in the Selous, Mashaka John Ngalawa, followed one up to the base of a baobab tree.
 He started pointing things out, like elephant scratches in the bark and a big beehive lodged in the tree's stubby, rootlike branches.
 My boys listened attentively.
 "I think this tree has been here for about eight hundred years," Ngalawa proclaimed, which was entirely possible (some baobabs are believed to be thousands of years old).
 He drove us closer to get a better look.
 Then closer still.
+From left: Breakfast served on the hood of a safari truck in Ruaha National Park; Emmanuel Matari, one of Asilia Africa’s in-house safari guides.
+Adriaan Louw

 Suddenly, I saw Ngalawa's face, its expression usually languorous, go into a state of red alert.
 He gunned the engine, threw the truck in reverse, and raced us backward, crashing over rocks and tree stumps and flattening several innocent bushes.